Form T1135 – Reporting for 2015 and later tax years

 - This aggregate reporting will continue to be reported in a table – Category 7 on Form T1135, "Property held in an account with a Canadian registered securities dealer or a Canadian trust company".

-- Individual taxpayers can file this form electronically for the 2014 and subsequent tax years.
-The CRA will make electronic filing of Form T1135 available for corporations and partnerships in the future and will announce when the service becomes available.
+- Individual taxpayers can file this form electronically (Efile or Netfile) for the 2014 and later tax years.
+Corporations can now Efile Form T1135 electronically for the 2014 and later taxation years.
+The CRA will make electronic filing of Form T1135 available to partnerships in the future and will announce when the service becomes available.

 - Foreign income verification statement (general information)